ExzoZbta/the-bradonator/README.md

 ## Final Project: I Wanna Be The Bradonator -- A Bullet Hell Platformer
 ---
   ### **Overview**:
-  - 'I Wanna Be The Bradonator' is a bullet hell platformer where you play as a young Brad Rosen who seeks to become The Bradonator.
+  - Inspired by the 'I wanna Be the Boshy,' inspired by 'I Wanna Be the Guy,' 'I Wanna Be The Bradonator' is a bullet hell platformer where you play as a young Brad Rosen who seeks to become The Bradonator.
 Equipped with the carrot toppings of the carrot cupcakes by Claire's Corner Copia, you must defeat Professor Rosen (donning a top hat).
 This battle will test your patience and ability to perform in an overwhelming       environment polluted with key terms and phrases learned in CPSC 185.
   - Can you become The Bradonator?

   ### **Controls**: